2022/01/01

 Taxiing away from the Central Building at Narita International Airport Terminal 1 (South Wing) for our continuing long evening transpacific flight over the North Pacific Ocean to Los Angeles

-An Etihad Airways Boeing 787-9 Dreamliner, registered A6-BLL, being serviced at Gate No. 24 located in Satellite No. 2 at Narita International Airport Terminal 1 (North Wing) in preparation for her long evening transcontinental return flight back to the United Arab Emirates as Etihad Airways flight EY 871 bound for Abu Dhabi
+An Etihad Airways Boeing 787-9 Dreamliner, registered A6-BLL, being serviced at Gate No. 24 located in Satellite No. 2 at Narita International Airport Terminal 1 (North Wing) in preparation for her coming long evening transcontinental return flight back to the United Arab Emirates as Etihad Airways flight EY 871 bound for Abu Dhabi

 Making a left turn to the taxiway leading to the assigned airport runway located near the aircraft maintenance hangars Narita International Airport